alexkavanagh-dev/memory-box-media/README.md

 - The navigation menu was being covered by the about us section when at the bottom of the website which was preventing the navigation links from being clicked.
 This was fixed by changing the z-index of the navigation menu to always be on top.
 - The Google map in the contact section dissappeared when changing the flex direction of its container to column but this was solved by giving it a height specified in pixels when the flex direction had to be changed to column.
 - On mobile screen sizes, the contact button brought you to the form at the bottom of the page but the first input for 'name' was cut off.
 I added some padding to the top to fix this.
-- The hover state for buttons on this website originally darkened the text color but the lighthouse tester showed that this made them hard to read.
+- The hover state for buttons on this website originally darkened the text color but the lighthouse test showed that this made them hard to read.
 This was fixed by having the hover state darken the background color instead.

 ## Unfixed Bugs
 - No unfixed bugs that I am aware of.